niwinz/niwibe-site/content/blog/2014-06-07-stateless-authentication-with-api-rest.md

 ## They are truly stateless?

-Now, having viewed the comparison, you can view that oauth not differs much from standard http session authentication.
+Now, having viewed the comparison, you can view that oauth2 not differs much from standard http session authentication.
 The big difference is that token is sended in an other header.
 If you are thinking that any of previously mentioned authentication are stateless, you are wrong.

 Stateless means without state, but as we having viewed, http session, oauth, etc... have small state: the token storage.
-Obviously is not a bad solution, but they mantain state, so that are not stateless and has huge disadvantages:
+Obviously is not a bad solution, but it has several disadvantages:

 - requires shared storage if you want scale the number of your servers.
 - with hundreds of thousands clients, you are forced to maintain hundreds of thousands tokens.